Breaking the Curse of Dimensionality with Convex Neural Networks: Learning from continuously infinitely many basis functions

-for decompositions $f(x) = \int_\V {p}(v) \varphi_v(x) d \tau(v)$.
-Note however that not all measures have densities but that the two infimums are the same as all Radon measures are limits of measures with densities.
-This implies that the infimum in the definition above is not attained in general; however, it often provides a more intuitive definition of the variation norm.
+over all integrable functions $p$ such that $f(x) = \int_\V {p}(v) \varphi_v(x) d \tau(v)$.
+Note however that not all measures have densities, and that the two infimums are the same as all Radon measures are limits of measures with densities.
+Moreover, the infimum in the definition above is not attained in general (for example when the optimal measure is singular with respect to $d \tau$); however, it often provides a more intuitive definition of the variation norm, and leads to easier comparisons with Hilbert spaces in \mysec{rkhs}.